-- 32. In this context, it is important to note the institution of the Alliance for Torture Free Trade and the potential development of international measures. - On 18 September 2017, the EU, Argentina and Mongolia launched the Alliance for Torture Free Trade on the margins of the UN General Assembly meeting in New York. - To date, over 60 States from all regions of the world (including 41 from the Council of Europe) have signed the Alliance's Political Declaration, acknowledging that: "the availability of goods used for capital punishment, torture and other cruel, inhuman or degrading treatment or punishment enables such practices". - In so doing, these States have committed themselves to "act together to further prevent, restrict and end trade" of such goods, and specifically to "take effective measures, inter alia through legislation and effective enforcement where appropriate, for the restriction of the trade". - 33.
-On 24 September 2018, at the 1st Ministerial meeting of the Alliance, member States agreed to initiate concerted Alliance activities through the United Nations to promote development of international measures to tackle the trade in 'tools of torture'. - 34.
-In June 2019, over 50 States, many involved in the Alliance, co-sponsored a Resolution to the UN General Assembly calling for the consideration of common international standards on the trade in 'tools of torture'. - 35.
-Resolution A/73/L.94, Towards torture-free trade: examining the feasibility, scope and parameters for possible common international standards, was adopted by the UN General Assembly on the 28 June 2019. - The Resolution was adopted with 81 States voting in favour, to 20 against, with 44 abstentions. - The Resolution calls on the UN Secretary General to gather member States' views on the feasibility and scope of options to establish common international standards for the import, export, and transfer of goods used for capital punishment, torture, and other ill-treatment, and to submit a report to the 74th UNGA Session.
+- To date, over 60 States from all regions of the world (including 41 from the Council of Europe)31 have signed the Alliance's Political Declaration, acknowledging that: "the availability of goods used for capital punishment, torture and other cruel, inhuman or degrading treatment or punishment enables such practices". - In so doing, these States have committed themselves to "act together to further prevent, restrict and end trade" of such goods, and specifically to "take effective measures, inter alia through legislation and effective enforcement where appropriate, for the restriction of the trade". - 32.
+On 24 September 2018, at the 1st Ministerial meeting of the Alliance, Member States agreed to initiate concerted Alliance activities through the United Nations to promote development of international measures to tackle the trade in 'tools of torture'.32 - 33.
+In June 2019, over 50 States, many involved in the Alliance, co-sponsored a Resolution to the UN General Assembly calling for the consideration of common international standards on the trade in 'tools of torture'. - 34.
+Resolution A/73/L.94, Towards torture-free trade: examining the feasibility, scope and parameters for possible common international standards, was adopted by the UN General Assembly on the 28 June 2019. - The Resolution was adopted with 81 States voting in favour, to 20 against, with 44 abstentions.33 - The Resolution calls on the UN Secretary General to gather Member States' views on the feasibility and scope of options to establish common international standards for the import, export, and transfer of goods used for capital punishment, torture, and other ill-treatment, and to submit a report to the 74th UNGA Session. - The Resolution also requests that the UN Secretary General establish a group of governmental experts, commencing in 2020, to examine the feasibility, scope of goods to be included, and draft parameters, for a range of options to establish